-OYA uses information from the risk screening required by £115.341 to inform housing, bed, work, education, and program assignments to keep all residents safe and free from sexual abuse.
-Residents may be isolated from others only as a last resort, only when less restrictive measures are inadequate to keep them and other residents safe, and then only until an alternative means of keeping all residents safe can be arranged.
-OYA policy states that residents may not be isolated for more than five days.
-Additionally, OYA does not place youth in Isolation for risk of sexual victimization because it does not meet OYA's threshold for Isolation.
+The agency is compelled to use information from the risk screening required by ß115.341 to inform housing, bed, work, education, and program assignments, with the goal of keeping all residents safe and free from sexual abuse.
+Residents may be isolated from others only as a last resort, only when less-restrictive measures are inadequate to keep them and other residents safe, and then only until an alternative means of keeping all residents safe can be arranged.
+Agency policy states that under no circumstances may residents be isolated for more than 5 days.
 Lesbian, gay, bisexual, transgender, or intersex residents are not placed in particular housing, bed, or other assignments solely based on such identification or status.
-Lesbian, gay, bisexual, transgender, or intersex identification or status is not held to be an indicator of the likelihood of being sexually abusive.
-In deciding whether to assign a transgender or intersex resident to a facility for male or female residents and in making other housing and programming assignments, the agency considers, on a case-by-case basis, whether a placement would ensure the resident's health and safety and whether the placement would present management or security problems.
-Placement and programming assignments for each transgender or intersex resident are to be reassessed at least twice each year to review any threats to safety experienced by the resident.
-Transgender and intersex residents are given the opportunity to shower separately from other residents.
+Lesbian, gay, bisexual, transgender, or intersex identification or status is not held to be an indicator of likelihood of being sexually abusive.
+In deciding whether to assign a transgender or intersex resident to a facility for male or female residents, and in making other housing and programming assignments, the agency considers, on a case-by-case basis, whether a placement would ensure the resident's health and safety, and whether the placement would present management or security problems.
+Placement and programming assignments for each transgender or intersex resident are to be reassessed at least twice each year, to review any threats to safety experienced by the resident.
+Transgender and intersex residents are to be given the opportunity to shower separately from other residents.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews conducted with the PREA Coordinator and the Compliance Manager, with Risk Screening Staff, and with LGBTI residents.
-Documentation of screening information to inform housing, bed, work, education, and program assignments to keep all residents safe and free from sexual abuse.
-Facility policies and procedures (I-A-10.0 Preventing Youth Sexual Abuse, pg.
-12, IV.I; Procedure: Vulnerability to Victimization and Sexually Aggressive Behavior (VSAB) Placement Tool; Samples of JJIS VSAB usage with notes for placement; II-B-1.2 Use of Time-out, Room-lock Other, Isolation, and Safety Programs; and I-A-10.1 Meeting LGBTQ+ Needs, page 7) applicable to the provisions of this Standard.
-Additionally, documentation of 30-day Reviews was examined for compliance with the Standard, as were MYCF Transgender check-ins.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews were conducted with the PREA Coordinator and the Compliance Manager, Risk Screening Staff, and LGBTI residents.
+Documentation was reviewed of the use of screening information to inform housing, bed, work, education, and program assignments, with the goal of keeping all residents safe and free from sexual abuse.
+Facility policies were reviewed that govern Isolation of residents; and that prohibit placing lesbian, gay, bisexual, transgender, or intersex residents in particular housing, bed, or other assignments solely on the basis of such identification or status; and that prohibit considering lesbian, gay, bisexual, transgender, or intersex identification or status as an indicator of the likelihood of being sexually abusive.
+Documentation of 30-day Reviews was examined for compliance with the Standard.
+I-A-10.0, Preventing Youth Sexual Abuse (ppg.
+12-14).
+Procedure: Vulnerability to Victimization and Sexually Aggressive Behavior (VSAB) Placement Tool.
+Samples of JJIS VSAB usage, with notes for placement.
+OYA does not place youth in Isolation for risk of sexual victimization.
+Policy II-B-1.2, Use of Time-out, Room-lock Other, Isolation, and Safety Programs (pg.
+6, IV.E and pg.
+10; IV.G.).
+Policy I-A-10.1, Meeting LGBTQ+ Needs (Page 6 & 7, IV).
+Transgender Check-ins.
+Updated Semi-annual check-ins forms for Gender Diverse Youth.
+A triangulation of evidence verifies compliance with this Standard.

-115.351 Resident reporting
+115.351 Resident reporting Auditor Overall Determination: Meets Standard